-On today’s date in 1928, Gordie Howe was born at a farmhouse in Floral, Sask., where he grew up with eight siblings.
+On today’s date in 1928, Gordie Howe was born in a farmhouse in Floral, Sask., where he would grow up with eight siblings.

-Eventually, Howe played for the Detroit Red Wings and Hartford Whalers, both of the National Hockey League (NHL), as well as the Houston Aeros and New England Whalers, of the World Hockey Association.
-A four-time Stanley Cup champion with the Red Wings, Howe also won six Hart Trophies as the league’s most valuable player and six Art Ross Trophies as the leading scorer.
+Howe would later play for the Red Wings and Hartford Whalers, both of the National Hockey League (NHL), and the Houston Aeros and New England Whalers in the World Hockey Association.
+A four-time Stanley Cup champion with the Red Wings, he won six Hart Trophies as the league’s most valuable player and six Art Ross Trophies as the leading scorer.

-He’s the only player to compete in the NHL in six different decades—including the 1940s through the 1980s and again in 1997 – and he was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.
+Howe was also the only player to compete in the NHL in six different decades – from the 1940s through the 1980s and once again in 1997 – and was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.

-Howe was one of six legendary Canadian hockey players featured on a six-stamp souvenir sheet commemorating the 50th NHL All-Star Game, which was held Feb.
-6, 2000, in Toronto.
+Howe was one of six legendary Canadian hockey players featured on a six-stamp souvenir sheet commemorating the 50th NHL All-Star Game, held in Toronto on Feb.
+6, 2000.

 Combining canvas illustration and computer design, artists Dan Fell and Vincent McIndoe designed the stamps, which feature action vignettes depicting the players on the spotlighted ice surface.
-The all-star logo is flanked by vignettes of the silhouettes of Maple Leaf Gardens and the Air Canada Centre—sites of the first and 50th NHL All-Star Game.
-Each star in the row of five along the bottom of the souvenir sheet symbolizes ten years of All-Star match-ups.
+The all-star logo is flanked by vignettes of the silhouettes of Maple Leaf Gardens and the Air Canada Centre—the site of the first and 50th NHL All-Star Game, respectively.
+Each star in the row of five along the bottom of the souvenir sheet symbolizes 10 years of All-Star match-ups.

 “The challenge in this set was to convey both the excitement and the history of one of Canada’s national sports,” said Fell.

-As a group, the all-star lineup scored more than 9,500 points in almost 7,000 regular-season games, won 40 Stanley Cups – 30 as players and another 10 as management – and more than 80 individual awards.
+As a group, the all-star lineup scored more than 9,500 points in almost 7,000 regular-season games and won 40 Stanley Cups – 30 as players and another 10 as management – plus more than 80 individual awards.

-Available in a mixed booklet of six stamps containing all six players, the stamps measure 40 mm by 32 mm with simulated perforations and are printed by Lowe-Martin on Tullis Russell paper with seven-colour lithography.
+Each stamp measures 40 millimetres by 32 millimetres with simulated perforations and was printed by Lowe-Martin on Tullis Russell paper using seven-colour lithography.